yahoojapan/hosted-danger/docs/setup_repository.md

 | Which events would you like to trigger this webhook? | Send me everything.                            |
 | Active                                               | On (Active)                                    |

-Note that if you set the webhook to the organization, all repositories belong to it are activated.
+Note that if you set the webhook to the organization, all repositories are activated.

 ## Application account

 Add your application account to the repository as a collaborator.

-Note that if you add the application account to the organization with writable role, all repositories belong to it are activated.
+Note that if you add the application account to the organization with writable role, all repositories are activated.

 ## Testing